Navigating Configuration Post-processing¶

 Note

-Current implementation only renders the configuration to push, it doesn't update the configuration into the target devices.
+The current implementation only renders the configuration for pushing and does not update the configuration on the target devices.

-The intended configuration job doesn't produce a final configuration artifact (see below for reasons why).
-The intended configuration is the "intended" running configuration, because the intended configuration job generates what is in the final running configuration.
-This works well for the "compliance" feature, but not as well to create a configuration artifact that is ready to push.
+The intended configuration job doesn't produce a final configuration artifact (see below for reasons).
+The intended configuration represents the "intended" running configuration, as it generates what is expected to be in the final running configuration.
+While this approach works well for the "compliance" feature, it is less effective for creating a configuration artifact that is ready to be pushed to devices.

-Challenging use cases when using the running configuration as intended:
+Challenges when using the running configuration as the intended configuration:

-- Because the intended configuration is stored in the database, and in an external Git repository, it should not contain any secret.
+- Since the intended configuration is stored in both the database and an external Git repository, it should not contain any secrets.

-- The format of the running configuration is not always the same as the configuration to push, examples include:
+- The format of the running configuration may differ from the configuration that needs to be pushed.
+Examples include:

-- Pushing SNMPv3 configurations, which do not show up in the running config
+- SNMPv3 configurations, which do not appear in the running configuration

-- Implicit configurations like a "no shutdown" on an interface
+- Implicit configurations, such as "no shutdown" commands on interfaces

-- The configurations used to get the configuration to the intended state may require to be ordered to not cause an outage.
+- Configurations necessary to achieve the intended state may need to be ordered carefully to prevent outages.

-As the Golden Config application becomes more mature in delivering an all encompassing configuration management solution, it requires an advanced feature to render a configuration artifact.
-That artifact must be in the final format your device is expecting, from the intended configuration.
+As the Golden Config application evolves into a comprehensive configuration management solution, it requires an advanced feature to generate a configuration artifact that is in the final format expected by your device, based on the intended configuration.

 function defined in nautobot_golden_config.utilities.config_postprocessing

 .
-This method takes the current configurations generated by the Golden Config intended configuration feature, and the HTTP request.
-This function will return the intended configuration that is ready to push.
+This method processes the configurations generated by the Golden Config intended configuration feature, along with the HTTP request.
+It returns the intended configuration that is ready to be pushed.

-From the user perspective, you can retrieve this configuration via two methods:
+From a user perspective, you can retrieve this configuration using two methods:

 Device

-detail view, if the feature is enabled, a new row in the "Configuration Types" appears, and clicking the icon the new configuration will be rendered on the fly (synchronously).
-Check figure. - REST API: at the path
+detail view, if the feature is enabled, a new row appears under "Configuration Types."
+Clicking the icon renders the new configuration on the fly (synchronously).
+See the figure below for reference. - REST API: You can request the processed intended configuration at the path

 /api/plugins/golden-config/config-postprocessing/{device_id}

-There are two different ways to customize the default behavior of get_config_postprocessing
+There are two ways to customize the default behavior of the get_config_postprocessing

 method: